Central Anatolian steppe: Geography

 The Central Anatolian steppe is located in the Central Anatolia region of Turkey, where it occupies the lowest portion of the Central Anatolian plain.
 It consists of three separate areas, along with several smaller ones.

 The largest is centered on Lake Tuz, and also includes the middle reach of the Kizilirmak River.
 The second area is the Karapınar and Konya Plains south of Lake Tuz.
 The Obruk Plateau separates the Lake Tuz basin from the Karapınar and Konya plains.
 The third area lies in the middle valleys of the Sakarya and Porsuk rivers northwest of Lake Tuz, as they curve around the eastern end of the Sündiken Mountains.

 The ecoregion consists mostly of plains and river valleys, with an average elevation of 1,000 m.
 Mountains and plateaus define the edges of the ecoregion.

 Lake Tuz lies in a closed basin, fed by seasonal streams descending from the surrounding plateaus.
 The average elevation of the lake is 829 m.
 In the summer months, the lake mostly dries up, exposing salt flats.
 During the winter months the lake refills and expands.

 The steppe is mostly bounded by the Central Anatolian deciduous forests ecoregion, which occupies the plateaus and mountains of Central Anatolia.
 The Sündiken Mountains are part of the Anatolian conifer and deciduous mixed forests ecoregion.
 The Northern Anatolian conifer and deciduous forests ecoregion covers the Pontic Mountains, which enclose Central Anatolia on the north.

+Some scientists suggested that characteristics of some parts of the Central Anatolian steppe could have been anthropogenic by regarding historical and botanical clues.
+Firstly, some tumuli that locate in this steppe now, include wooden structures that were made of Taxus, Juniperus and Cedrus.
+These trees were determined to be carried from areas close to the tumuli.
+Also Thermae could have been a factor for deforestation in the Central Anatolia because thermae have needed so many firewoods to maintain their services.
+Moreover, weak clusters of trees (Quercus, Pinus nigra, Pyrus pyraster) have been spotted on the hillsides in Ankara, Konya and Aksaray, so tree line in the Central Anatolia was determined on 1090-1300 m.
+In short, it was determined that steppe advanced against forests in the Central Anatolia while forests in this region was degraded gradually from Antiquity to present.